U.N. Security Council backs Guterres for second term | Politics

 U.N.
 Security Council backs Guterres for second term

-The United Nations Security Council backed Secretary-General Antonio Guterres on Tuesday for a second term, recommending that the 193-member General Assembly appoint him for another five years from Jan.
+The United Nations Security Council backed Secretary-General Antonio Guterres on Tuesday for a second term, recommending that the 193-member General Assembly appoint him for another five years starting Jan.
 1, 2022.
-Estonia's U.N.
-Ambassador Sven Jürgenson, council president for June, said the General Assembly was likely to meet to make the appointment on June 18.
+Estonia's U.N. ambassador, Sven Jürgenson, council president for June, said the General Assembly was likely to meet to make the appointment on June 18.

 "I am very grateful to the members of the council for the trust they have placed in me," Guterres said in a statement.
 "I would be deeply humbled if the General Assembly were to entrust me with the responsibilities of a second mandate."
-Guterres succeeded Ban Ki-moon in January 2017, just weeks before U.S. President Donald Trump took office.
+Guterres succeeded Ban Ki-moon in January 2017, just weeks before Donald Trump became U.S. president.
 Much of Guterres' first term was focused on placating Trump, who questioned the value of the United Nations and multilateralism.

-Guterres was prime minister of Portugal from 1995 to 2002 and then head of the U.N. refugee agency from 2005 to 2015.
+Guterres, 72, was prime minister of Portugal from 1995 to 2002 and head of the U.N. refugee agency from 2005 to 2015.
 As secretary-general, he has been a cheerleader for climate action, COVID-19 vaccines for all and digital cooperation.
 When he took the reins as U.N. chief, the world body was struggling to end wars and deal with humanitarian crises in Syria and Yemen.
-Those conflicts are still unresolved, and Guterres is also now faced with new emergencies in Myanmar and Ethiopia's Tigray.
+Those conflicts are still unresolved, and Guterres is also now faced with emergencies in Myanmar and Ethiopia's Tigray.

 New York-based Human Rights Watch urged Guterres to take a more public stand during his second term, noting that his "recent willingness" to denounce abuses in Myanmar and Belarus should be expanded to include "powerful and protected" governments deserving condemnation.
 "Guterres's first term was defined by public silence regarding human rights abuses by China, Russia, and the United States and their allies," said Kenneth Roth, executive director of Human Rights Watch.